BenK/userpoints/README.txt

 ------------
 To install this module, do the following:

-1. Create the database table by pasting the included userpoints.mysql script in phpmyadmin or some other SQL tool you use.
-If you are familiar with mysql command line, you may do:

-     mysql -udatabaseusername -ppassword databasename < userpoints.mysql
+1. Extract the tar ball that you downloaded from Drupal.org.

-2. Upload or copy the userpoints.module file to your modules directory.
+2. Upload the userpoints directory and all its contents to your modules directory.

 Configuration
 -------------
 To enable this module do the following:

 1. Go to Admin -> Modules, and enable userpoints.
+   Check the messages to make sure that you did not get any errors on database creation.

 2. Go to Admin -> Settings -> userpoints.